 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Indiana State House Tour Office in conjunction with the Indiana Center for the Book is hosting an essay competition to commemorate Indiana Statehood Day 2014, a celebration of Indiana’s 198th birthday.
-To start us thinking about our 200th Statehood Day in 2016, this year’s theme is "Hoosier Bicentennial Moments."
-Winners of the essay contest are honored at the Statehood Day Celebration at one of four participating locations on Thursday, December 11, 2015.
+The Indiana State House Tour Office, in conjunction with the Indiana Center for the Book, holds an essay competition to commemorate Indiana Statehood Day each year.
+Indiana’s 200th birthday is December 11, 2016.
+Winners of the essay contest are honored at a Statehood Day Celebration at one of four participating locations in downtown Indianapolis.